koenzijlstra/WineRetry/README.md

 * Chat

 All products added by any user will be available for users when searching.
 Users can start a chat with another user when they would like to buy/discuss a product.
+Extra function: distance between buyer and seller Extra function (for wine): let users search for region in search screen by clicking on part of map

 ## Technical problems
+How does the other user recieve a notification of a message?
+How can the chat even work with the different users, and one of them initializes a chat.

 ## Similar applications
 * Marktplaats (mentioned earlier)